jsjoeio/learning-roadmap/README.md

 - completed CS50 on September 2nd, 2018
 - completed "Build a Survey Form" on September 9th, 2018
 - completed Introduction to Computer Science and Programming with Python on October 29th, 2018
 - started watching Advanced React.
-Stopped on video 6
+Stopped on video 6, stopped at 6:00

 <!-- #### Tier 2 - develop more expertise